darrenjhsu/XSNAMD/README.md

 During the simulation, look at the log file.
 It should show the chi square decreasing gradually.

-### If you have an equilibrium run of one protein, a static measurement, and a difference signal to fit
+### I have an equilibrium run of one protein, a static measurement, and a difference signal to fit

 This is the ideal setting and is the typical case of a real application.